Max Taitz: Central Aerohydrodynamic Institute (TsAGI)

 Taitz started work as a flight test engineer in the flight test section of the TsAGI under the supervision of Alexander Chesalov and Vsevolod Vedrov.
 His first job was flight testing of the TB-5 heavy bomber with Mikhail Gromov as a lead test pilot.

-From 1934-1937, Taitz participated in a technical commission for engineering support of non-stop flight distance record flights of Valery Chkalov and Mikhail Gromov in the Tupolev ANT-25 long-haul aeroplane and upon successful completion was awarded his first Order of Red Banner of Labour (1937).
+From 1934 to 1937, Taitz participated in a technical commission for engineering support of non-stop flight distance record flights of Valery Chkalov and Mikhail Gromov in the Tupolev ANT-25 long-haul aeroplane and upon successful completion was awarded his first Order of Red Banner of Labour (1937).
 He was one of the authors of the comprehensive "Aircraft designer reference book" published by TsAGI in 1937.
 He was also involved in engineering support of Sigizmund Levanevsky's record flights from Moscow over the North Pole to the US.

 After the arrest of his elder brother David Taitz in the Great Purge in 1938, Taitz left TsAGI and worked as engineer-editor for the State Scientific Library of the NKTP, editing the aviation department of the News of Technical Literature journal.
 In 1939, he got a chance to obtain the position of Dean of Theoretical Mechanics Department at the Soviet Union Industrial Academy but in 1940, a delegation from TsAGI visited him and requested his return to the institute to head a group of researchers.